HenrikVarmer/HenrikVarmer.github.io/_posts/2021-5-12-Hello-World.md

 ---
 layout: post
-title: Recommendations of text-based content with Latent Dirichlet allocation and Jensen–Shannon divergence
+title: Recommending text-based content with Latent Dirichlet allocation and Jensen–Shannon divergence
 ---

 So, you've decided you want to build a recommendation system where the item you want to recommend is a text-based document of some sort.
 This could be an article, a peer-reviewed journal entry, a series of blog posts, or perhaps an event-description or similar.